ufal/corefud-scorer/README.md

 Unlike any of the previous scorers, CorefUD scorer is adjusted to process and correctly evaluate also non-contiguous mentions.

 It supports exact, partial and head match of mentions.
 Partial match is an alternative to minimum span evaluation by the UA scorer.
-Head match compares whether the mention heads are the identical tokens.
+Head match compares whether the mention heads are represented by identical tokens.
 In addition, the evaluation can be run with singletons taken into account.

 For the time being, the scorer is able to evaluate coreference only, excluding split antecedents, bridging and other relations.